NFL’s tampering investigation of Falcons ‘won’t conclude this week’

 According to an NFL spokesperson, the matters will “not conclude this week.”

-That means that any possible penalty won’t affect the coming draft, which is set for Thursday through Sunday.
+That means that any possible penalty won’t affect the coming draft, which is set for Thursday through Saturday in Detroit.
 Last year’s tampering case between the Eagles and Cardinals was settled before the start of the draft.

+“The league has been very communicative with us throughout the whole process,” Falcons general manager Terry Fontenot said Tuesday.
+“Really appreciate them.
+We have obviously cooperated and provided all of the information.
+(There’s no real) update from our end.
+We’ll just continue to cooperate.”

+The Falcons could be facing a fine and lost of future draft picks.

 In 2023, the Eagles accused the Cardinals of tampering with defensive coordinator Jonathan Gannon.
 The Cardinals eventually hired him as their head coach.
 The two teams agreed to a settlement that called for the Eagles to trade the No. 94 pick in the 2023 draft and a 2024 fifth-round pick for the 66th pick in 2023 before the start of the draft.